dmlc/xgboost/doc/tutorials/saving_model.rst

 ***************************

 XGBoost accepts user provided objective and metric functions as an extension.
-These functions are not saved in model file as they are language dependent feature.
+These functions are not saved in model file as they are language dependent features.
 With Python, user can pickle the model to include these functions in saved binary.
-One drawback is, the output from pickle is not a stable serialization format and doesn't work on different Python version or XGBoost version, not to mention different language environment.
+One drawback is, the output from pickle is not a stable serialization format and doesn't work on different Python version nor XGBoost version, not to mention different language environments.
 Another way to workaround this limitation is to provide these functions again after the model is loaded.
 If the customized function is useful, please consider making a PR for implementing it inside XGBoost, this way we can have your functions working with different language bindings.